Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows

-These observables come from different datasets, as shown in \cref{fig:ensBreakdown}.
+The last terms on the RHS of \cref{eq:SIBConn,eq:SIBDisc} correspond to the isospin-symmetric quantities in \cref{subsec:light_analysis,subsec:disc_analysis}; however, we estimate the RHS differences with distinct analyses to maximize the power of the statistical correlations.
+These two contributions are computed from different datasets, as shown in \cref{fig:ensBreakdown}.
 Specific numbers of configurations and sources are given in \cref{table:sibData}.
-The connected SIB-correction dataset is generated using the local vector current, whereas the disconnected-contribution dataset uses the one-link (taste-singlet) current; the local (one-link) vector currents are renormalized with $Z^{\textrm{FF}}_{V, \text{ local}}$ ($Z^{\textrm{RI-SMOM}}_{V, \text{ one-link}}$) given in \cref{table:zvfactors}.
-The differences in these datasets lead to different analysis strategies for each observable.
-Here, we describe each of these analyses in both W and SD windows.
-The SIB correction is a low-energy effect with about 90\% coming from $t\ge1$~fm, 10\% from the W window, and almost nothing from the SD window.
+The connected SIB-correction dataset is generated using the local vector current, whereas the disconnected-contribution dataset uses the one-link (taste-singlet) current.
+Furthermore, the connected SIB analysis employs correlator data generated at 0.12~fm and 0.15~fm using TSM to maintain correlations between the different valence quark flavors.
+For the 0.15~fm disconnected dataset, where we do not have an equal number of configurations between $ll$ and $ud$ datasets, we compute the correlation matrix using the configurations shared between both datasets and rescale by the variances on the full datasets to obtain the final covariance matrix.
+The local (one-link) vector currents are renormalized with $Z^{\textrm{FF}}_{V, \text{ local}}$ ($Z^{\textrm{RI-SMOM}}_{V, \text{ one-link}}$) given in \cref{table:zvfactors}.
+The differences between the connected and disconnected SIB datasets lead to different analysis strategies for each observable.
+Here, we describe each of these analyses for both $\amuW$ and $\amuSD$.
+The SIB correction is a low-energy effect with about 90\% coming from $t\ge1$~fm, 10\% from the W window region, and almost nothing from the SD window region.